Phineas Gage

 Gage is a fixture in the curricula of neurology, psychology, and neuroscience, one of "the great medical curiosities of all time" and "a living part of the medical folklore" frequently mentioned in books and scientific papers; he even has a minor place in popular culture.
 (Note: Macmillan (2000), ch.
 13; Macmillan (2008), p.
 830.)
-Despite this celebrity, the body of established fact about Gage and what he was like (whether before or after his injury) is small, which has allowed "the fitting of almost any theory [desired] to the small number of facts we have" Gage acting as a "Rorschach inkblot" in which proponents of various conflicting theories of the brain all saw support for their views.
-Historically, published accounts of Gage (including scientific ones) have almost always severely exaggerated and distorted his behavioral changes, frequently contradicting the known facts.
+Despite this celebrity, the body of established fact about Gage and what he was like, both before and after his injury, is small, which has allowed "the fitting of almost any theory [desired] to the small number of facts we have" Gage acting as a "Rorschach inkblot" in which proponents of various conflicting theories of the brain all saw support for their views.
+Historically, published accounts of Gage, including scientific ones, have almost always severely exaggerated and distorted his behavioral changes, frequently contradicting the known facts.

 A report of Gage's physical and mental condition shortly before his death implies that his most serious mental changes were temporary, so that in later life he was far more functional, and socially far better adapted, than in the years immediately following his accident.
 A social recovery hypothesis suggests that his work as a stagecoach driver in Chile fostered this recovery by providing daily structure that allowed him to regain lost social and personal skills.